Spiraea thunbergii

-Spiraea thunbergii (珍珠绣线菊), Thunberg spiraea or Thunberg's meadowsweet, is a species of flowering plant in the rose family, native to East China and Japan, and widely cultivated elsewhere.
+Spiraea thunbergii, commonly known as Thunberg spiraea or Thunberg's meadowsweet, is a species of flowering plant in the rose family, native to East China and Japan, and widely cultivated elsewhere.

 Names

 Other common names include baby's breath spirea.
 The Japanese common name is yuki-yanagi.

 This is one of several plants whose Latin specific epithet thunbergii honours the Swedish botanist and plant collector Carl Peter Thunberg (1743–1828).

 Description

 Growing to 1.5 m tall and broad, Spiraea thunbergii is a small, long-lived shrub with thin, flexible stems.
 The flowers are white, borne in abundance in spring and early summer.
 The alternate, simple, almost linear leaves are semi-deciduous.

 Chemistry

 This plant produces phytotoxic cis-cinnamoyl glucosides and cis-cinnamic acid.
 The plant-growth inhibition characteristics can be used against diverse species as lettuce (Lactuca sativa), pigweed (Amaranthus retroflexus), red clover (Trifolium pratense), timothy (Phleum pratense), and bok choy (Brassica rapa var chinensis).
 The characteristics of these natural chemicals indicate a potential role of cis-cinnamic acid and its glucosides as allelochemicals (chemicals, released from plants, that cause an interaction between plants and other living organisms) for use as plant growth regulators and weed suppression in agricultural fields and natural ecosystems.